 The economic base of Southland region is relatively narrow, while Otago's is somewhat broader.
-Southland's economy relies heavily on a small number of products such as farming and the aluminum smelter at Tiwai Point near Bluff.
-The main urban area of Southland, Invercargill, primarily services the farming community, and also houses the Southern Institute of Technology.
-Rural activities still provide the main driver for Southland's economy.
+Rural activities provide the main driver for Southland's economy, which relies heavily on a small number of products such as farming and the aluminium smelter at Tiwai Point near Bluff.
+The main urban area of Southland, Invercargill, is the thirteenth largest city in NZ.
+Invercargill primarily services the farming community, and also houses the Southern Institute of Technology.